Skip to main content

 The device name can be an internal identifier and must be unique within your organization.
 If a recording specifies a device name which does not yet exist in Foxglove, the device will be automatically created during the import process.

+If a device ID, device name, or Project ID is specified in both MCAP metadata and object metadata, object metadata will take precedence.
 If an MCAP file has more than one metadata record with name="foxglove", the file's last record will take precedence.

 Object metadata